IPMI-ICNS-UKE/Jurkat_cell_segmentation/README.md

 The training scripts was tailored for domestic live-cell Ca2+ fluorescence microscopy data.
 Dataset corresponding to each task are available in corresponding directories.

 ## Private Data:
-If you would like to train models on your private data, please follow the following formats for your data:
+If you would like to train models on your private data, please follow the following formats to prepare your data:
 --root_dir : Root directory of each sequence, example: '~/CaImaging/Task1/Green/Training/

 --seq : Sequence number (two digit) , example: '01' or '02'